benjamingaines/Swith-to-Adobe-Analytics/How to Switch to Adobe Analytics.md

 To add your new calculated metric to the page performance visualization (or **Top Pages** free-form table):

 1. Expand the **Content Consumption** panel, if not already expanded.
-1. Drag your new calculated metric from the Metrics box to the page performance freeform table header.
+1. Drag your new calculated metric from the **Metrics** box on the toolbar to the page performance freeform table header.
 The blue flag that appears as you drag the metric indicates where the column is added when you drop it.
 The visualization now includes a new column with new metric data.

 ### Page value: add conversion metrics

 Conversion metrics show data about success events, such as purchases, downloads, or any other action that you want users to take on your website.
 To add conversion metrics to the page performance visualization (or **Top Pages** free-form table) you can refer to the following example procedure:

 1. In the **Components** search box, type `Online Revenue`.
 2. Drag and add it next to the metrics on the page performance table.
 3. Sort the pages in descending order, based on how much online revenue they generated.
 To do this, hover between the trend line and the online revenue totals at the top of the column.
 When the downward arrow appears, click it.
 To sort it back in ascending order, click the upward arrow that appears when you hover in the same place.

-Note that the online revenue is attributed to the order confirmation page.
+Note that online revenue is attributed to the order confirmation page.
 This is because the pages report uses a *Last Touch attribution* model.

 ### Page value: add participation metrics

 [Participation](https://marketing.adobe.com/resources/help/en_US/analytics/calcmetrics/participation_metric.html) is a unique type of attribution available for all metrics in Adobe Analytics.
 Participation models assign full credit for conversions to all dimension values that a user touched prior to the conversion.
 For instance, if a user spends $100 on your site and hits 10 pages during the visit, Revenue Participation gives $100 credit to each of those 10 pages.
 You can set the look-back window to be during the same visit, or for the same visitor during the reporting date range.
-This not only useful, but critical when trying to accurately understand how different pages, campaigns, search terms, etc. contribute to ultimate conversion.
+This not only useful, but also critical when trying to accurately understand how different pages, campaigns, search terms, etc. contribute to ultimate conversion.

 Because full credit is assigned to each dimensional value the visitor hits along the way, it is not possible to provide a sum for participation metrics to understand the total number of conversions.
 Such a count would be too high to be useful.
 Instead, you can use the value in the column header, which deduplicates the data.
-Participation metrics are retroactive, applying past data to the new metric.
+Participation metrics are retroactive, applying the new metric to past data as specified.

 Your administrator can also set up calculated participation metrics for your organization.

 To add a participation metric:

-1. Create a new metric in the Calculated Metric Builder, as performed previously.
+1. Create a new metric in the Calculated Metrics Builder, as performed previously.
 1. Drag the success event **Orders** into the **Definition** box.
 1. Change the attribution model of that event to `Participation` under the Settings gear.
 Choose **Visit** lookback.
 1. Save the metric.
 1. Drag the calculated metric to the pages report.

 You can also create participation that mimics the Total Page Value, as found in other tools, except that you can put participation in any report you want, for any conversion metric you track.
 For example, you can use Calculated Metrics to divide `Online Revenue (Participation)` by `Visits`.
 Similarly, you can also divide `Online Orders (Participation)` by `Visits` to understand the page conversion rate.
-Unlike the metric in other tools, which is bounded to Page Value report, you can use this for *any metric in Adobe Analytics.*
+Unlike the metric in other tools, which is bounded to the Page Value report, you can use this for *any metric in Adobe Analytics.*

 ### Content velocity